varshxnx/EX-2/README.md

-# EX-2 IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+# EX-2 IMPLEMENTATION OF STOP AND WAIT PROTOCOL

-DATE : 23-03-2023
+DATE: 16-03-2023

 AIM :

-To write a python program to perform sliding window protocol
+  To write a python program to perform stop and wait protocol

 ALGORITHM :

 1. Start the program.
 2. Get the frame size from the user
 3. To create the frame based on the user request.
 4. To send frames to server from the client side.
-5. If your frames reach the server it will send ACK signal to client otherwise it will send NACKsignal to client.
+5. If your frames reach the server it will send ACK signal to client otherwise it will sendNACK signal to client.
 6. Stop the program

 PROGRAM :